SpdPnd98/CVWO-memo-submission/README.md

 - when reloading, must go to root, or it will show error.

 [this blog](https://www.netlify.com/blog/2019/01/16/redirect-rules-for-all-how-to-configure-redirects-for-your-static-site/) seems to show a possible fix. netlify can read the `_redirect` file or a `netlify.toml` file.

+21/1/2021-22/1/2021: School is ramping up, completing tutorials/labs.

+23/1/2021: reconsidered applying redux due to time constraints and (relatively) low complexity of the app.
+Added snackbar when adding/deleting/updating memos.
+Implemented R of memoboards.

+24/1/2021 - 29/1/2021: School is ramping up!

+30/1/2021: Added Pomodoro Timer.

+Thanks for the fun assignment, really enriched my winter holidays!